bram2w/baserow/docs/patterns/jobs.md

 Appropriate `JobType.before_delete()` should be implemented to clean any outstanding resources created by the job.
-This method will be executed during a separate [cleanup job](#job-cleanup) that will remove stale/finished jobs.
+This method will be executed during a separate [cleanup job](#job-cleanup) that will remove stale/done jobs.

-If a job has been finished already, it cannot be cancelled.
-In that case a `JobNotCancellable` error will be raised by the backend, but the job will remain as finished.
+A job cannot be cancelled once it has been executed.
+If a job has been finished, successfully or not, an attempt to cancel such a job will result in `JobNotCancellable` error.

 Job cancellation workflow is shown on the diagram below: